muhammadMilon/muhammadMilon/README.md

 Skills: C and C++

-- 🔭 I’m currently working on developing my programming knowledge
+- 🔭 I’m currently working on developing my programming knowledge and problem solving skills
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Data structure and Algorithm
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with chatGPT and Youtube
 - 📫 How to reach me: Via messenger 🤔